Man arrested after allegedly trying to open emergency door on plane and stabbing flight attendant – KION546

 By Holmes Lybrand, CNN

-A Massachusetts man was arrested for allegedly stabbing a flight attendant in the neck with a broken metal spoon three times during a flight from Los Angeles to Boston on Monday, after attempting to open an emergency exit door, according to the Justice Department.
+A Massachusetts man was arrested for allegedly attempting to stab a flight attendant in the neck with a broken metal spoon three times during a flight from Los Angeles to Boston on Monday, after attempting to open an emergency exit door, according to the Justice Department.

 Francisco Severo Torres, 33, faces one charge of interference and attempted interference with flight crew members and attendants using a dangerous weapon.
 Torres was arrested at Boston Logan International Airport Monday and will remain detained pending a hearing set for Thursday.